This is an Active case

 • Weight loss or loss of appetite

 It can take many months or years for BIA-ALCL symptoms to appear, even after the implant has been removed.
 Diagnosing BIA-ALCL can require techniques such as ultrasound, MRI or needle biopsy.
-Patients who currently have or have had breast implants should contact a doctor immediately if they experience any of these symptoms.
+Patients who currently have or have had breast implants should contact their plastic surgeon and doctor immediately if they experience any of these symptoms.

-What are my options after a BIA-ALCL diagnosis?
+What are my options after a breast implants cancer diagnosis?

-You have many options after a BIA-ALCL diagnosis.
-The cancer itself (ALCL) may be treated with a combination of surgery, radiation and chemotherapy.
+BIA-ALCL may be treated with a combination of surgery, radiation and chemotherapy.
 For many, the immediate treatment is removal of the implant and any cancerous tissue around the implant itself.

 The FDA does not recommend immediate removal of recalled breast implants unless you are experiencing symptoms.
 Contact your doctor to find out if your implant is on the FDA's recall list.
 If it is, report any symptoms to your doctor, no matter how mild.